basaandewiel/basaandewiel.github.io/_posts/2022-02-09-Zephyr_bluetooth_programming.md

 west build --pristine -b qemu_x86 samples/hello_world/
 west build -t run
 ```
+The output of printk statements just appear in hour terminal where you started your program.

-# build and run Qemu arm
+# Build and run Qemu arm
 You can also build the software for another qemu target, like ARM
 ```
 ZEPHYR_TOOLCHAIN_VARIANT=gnuarmemb @@@